MyintMaung/yfinance_python/README.md

 # Stock Analysis with Python 🐍📈

 This project uses Python libraries such as `yfinance`, `pandas`, and `BeautifulSoup` to gather and analyze stock market data.
-It includes working with stock data for companies like **AMD** and **Amazon**, checking historical prices, extracting HTML content, and identifying key financial metrics.
+It includes working with stock data for companies like **Amazon** and **Tesla**, checking historical prices, extracting HTML content, and identifying key financial metrics.

 ## 🔍 Project Features